StanimalTheMan/mlb2k19-api-backend/README.md

 * knex.js module in order to communicate between Postgres and Express server

 ## Improvements to be Made
-* environment variables as password to db is in the code
 * deployment
 * possibly use aws relational db